 Many of the emission estimates for industrial processes are based on emissions data reported by process operators in the PI/SPRI/WEI/NIPI, and so the inventory can be updated each year with a further years' worth of data, and the quality of emission estimates is generally considered high.
 However, the completeness of the reported data varies from sector to sector and from pollutant to pollutant.
-Some source categories, such as processes at integrated steelworks consist solely of large plant emitting substantial quantities of pollutants and so reporting of emissions to regulators is complete or nearcomplete.
-Other categories, such as some types of non-ferrous metal works, are typically made up of much smaller operations and reporting is much less complete.
-Reporting to the PI/SPRI/WEI/NIPI is only required in cases where emissions from a permitted process exceed a pollutant-specific threshold, and so many smaller processes simply report that their emissions do not exceed the threshold.
-A particular problem however, is those other processes for which the operators provide no information on emissions (i.e. no emission estimate or confirmation that emissions are below reporting thresholds) and little other industry data or government statistics is available.
-In many of these cases it is reasonable to assume that the process does have some emissions and so the emissions must be estimated.
-This is done by extrapolation using the data for sites that do report and this 'gap-filling' can constitute a significant proportion of the sectoral emissions for some pollutants.
-The current approach also tends to accentuate the inter-annual fluctuations in reported emissions, because the gap-filling each year relies just upon the reported data for that year.
-For example, if just one plant within a sector reported emissions each year, that data would be used each year to calculate emissions at the non-reporting sites.
-If that one site happened to provide a higher than normal emission in one year, then the extrapolated emissions for that year would also be higher than normal.
-This example is an extreme case, but does illustrate a weakness of the method used in the inventory due to the underlying scarcity of data.
-Fortunately, the sectors where gap-filling and extrapolation of data are most necessary are those that consist of small processes, and are typically of low significance in the context of UK emissions as a whole; good quality data are more generally available for key source categories.
-Improvements to the UK inventory are prioritised for key categories and where new research may be most effective in reducing uncertainty in the UK inventory.
+Some industrial sectors, such as non-ferrous metals, are typically made up of relatively small emitters and reporting is not complete.
+Reporting to the PI/SPRI/WEI/NIPI is only required in cases where emissions from a permitted process exceed a pollutant-specific threshold, and so many smaller processes only report that their emissions do not exceed the threshold.
+Another issue is that there are some processes for which the operators provide no information on emissions (i.e. no emission estimate or confirmation that emissions are below reporting thresholds) and yet the type of process is such that there must be emissions.
+As a result, it is not possible to simply aggregate the emissions data provided by the regulators to obtain the UK total.
+Instead the Inventory Agency must interpret the data and perhaps add emission estimates to fill apparent gaps or to deal with those many sites that report emissions below reporting thresholds.
+The processing of the data is currently carried out in many models and while there is a general approach that is consistent across all models, there is some potential for minor inconsistencies in assumptions for individual sites.
+This version of the UK inventory has seen some minor improvements to systems to ensure greater consistency in the use of regulator data (for the chemicals and non-ferrous metal sectors) but there are opportunities for further improvements.